Huey Morgan

-Hugh Thomas Diaz Morgan (born 7 August 1968) is an American musician best known as the frontman of rock/hip hop band Fun Lovin' Criminals.
+Hugh Thomas Diaz Morgan (born 7 August 1968) is an American musician and DJ best known as the former frontman of rock/hip hop band Fun Lovin' Criminals.
 Morgan performs both vocals and guitar and combines rock, hip hop, jazz, reggae, and funk influences in his music.
+He presents The Huey Show on Virgin Radio, having previously hosted on BBC Radio 6 Music for 17 years.

-He is also a presenter for BBC Radio 6 Music and has made film and TV appearances.
+He has also made film and TV appearances.

 Early life

 Morgan is an American, born to Puerto Rican-American and Irish-American parents.
 In his youth, he committed petty crimes and dealt cocaine, and he was arrested while driving a stolen car.

 He had a choice between going to jail or joining the US Marines.
 He decided on the latter and has the Marines motto, Semper Fidelis (always loyal), tattooed on his right arm.
 After being honourably discharged from the Marines he started DJing in New York City clubs.
 He met Brian "Fast" Leiser at the Limelight where they played at a birthday party and got scouted for EMI.